lilpug/ASP.NET-Core-Impersonation/README.md

 Note: if the is_enabled flag is set to false it will not attempt to run the impersonation with the credentials supplied.

-## Middleware Function
+## Impersonation Function
-The middleware function allows you to impersonate a different user when you run a supplied function in ASP.Net Core.
+The Impersonation function allows you to impersonate a different user when you run a supplied function in ASP.NET Core.

 The main purpose of the function is to help with loading possible configuration and caching functions in the Startup.cs file without having to create a middleware plugin to try and achieve this. using a middleware plugin to try and load a onetime configuration or cache functionality is not ideal as its only when the first request comes through the pipeline will the call be wrapped in